kofimuad/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## Task 6 - The shortest distance between two points is a straight line
 A function that draws a straight line in the terminal.

+## Task 7 - I feel like I am diagonally parked in a parallel universe
+A function that draws a diagonal line in the terminal